approov/quickstart-xamarin-httpclient/SHAPES-EXAMPLE.md

 The Approov SDK needs a configuration string to identify the account associated with the app.
 It will have been provided in the Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).
 Copy this string replacing the text `<enter-your-config-string-here>`.

-You will also need to add the `using Approov;` directive to the top of the `GetShapePlatform.cs` source file.
+You will also need to uncomment the `using Approov;` directive to the top of the `GetShapePlatform.cs` source file.
 The `ApproovHttpClient` class adds the `Approov-Token` header and also applies pinning for the connections to ensure that no Man-in-the-Middle can eavesdrop on any communication being made.

 ## REGISTER YOUR APP WITH APPROOV